 But if. . .

-• a business customer needs an extreme rush (e.g. pictures shot, edited and delivered on the same day so the company can meet its last-minute printing deadline), or
+— a company needs an extreme rush (e.g. pictures shot, edited and delivered on the same day so the company can meet its last-minute deadline), or

-• a retail business wants pictures of its new store for next week’s newspaper ad but the parking lot has yet to be paved, the landscaping hasn’t been done and the sign hasn’t been installed, or
+— a retail business wants pictures of its new store for this weekend’s newspaper ad but the parking lot isn’t paved, the landscaping isn’t finished done, and the sign hasn’t been installed, or

-. . .then should the photographer successfully complete this type of assignment, it will be like hitting the game-winning home run in the bottom the ninth inning.
+. . .then if the photographer can successfully complete this work, it will be like hitting the game-winning home run in the bottom the ninth inning.

 In the eyes of the client, this “hero” photographer has set themselves apart from other photographers and has earned that customer’s trust and, hopefully, their repeat business.

-The next time a challenging or high-pressure assignment comes along, the photographer might see it as an opportunity to bat in the bottom of the ninth inning.
+The next time a challenging or high-pressure assignment comes along, the photographer might see it as an opportunity to bat in the bottom of the ninth.